-Q6: I have the Rockfax book, can I get the app for free or a discount?
+Q5: I have the Rockfax book, can I get the same data on the app for free or a discount?

-No, the app and books are separate purchases.
+No, the app membership and books are separate purchases.
 There are two main reasons for this.

 1) We have no idea who has bought a book so would be unable to offer this for historic purchases.

 2) We regard these as separate products which are used in different ways.
-Rather like North Wales Climbs and North Wales Classics are separate products with similar content but different appeals.
+Rather like the Rockfax print books North Wales Climbs and North Wales Classics are separate products with similar content but different appeals.

-If you have a small phone with only 8Gig of memory, or 16Gig of memory but a lot of songs and photos on it, then you may struggle to allocate enough memory to have a lot of separate crags on the phone.
-You can get round this by temporarily removing crags from your phone to free up space.
-You can download them again later without being charged for a second time.
+If you have a device with limited storage, then you may struggle to fit a lot of separate crags on it.
+You can get round this by temporarily removing crags from your device to free up space.
+You can download them again whenever you like.

-Q10: I have bought an app crag bundle by mistake, how do I get a refund?
+Q10: I have set up a membership by mistake, how do I get a refund?

-The app is the end product of almost 13 years of work on the Rockfax and UKClimbing web sites starting way back in 2002 when the first Rockfax Route Database was created, which led in turn to the UKC Logbook system in 2005.
+The app that was first released in 2015 was the end product of almost 13 years of work on the Rockfax and UKClimbing web sites starting way back in 2002 when the first Rockfax Route Database was created, which led in turn to the UKC Logbook system in 2005.
 The intention even way back then was to deliver information to devices, although at the time we didn’t know what shape those devices would take.
-Thanks to Apple we now have the mobile devices that we are all familiar with and the app infrastructure to create and deliver sophisticated Apps and data to users.
+Thanks to Apple and other tech companies we now have the mobile devices that we are all familiar with and the app infrastructure to create and deliver sophisticated apps and data to users.

-The technical development in the Rockfax App has been done by Stephen Horne who set about creating a product 3 years ago that would do justice to all the magnificent work of the Rockfax authors.
-After a long incubation period, and a few false dawns, the finished product is now available.
-The technical work on the web sites has been done by Rockfax and UKC technical developers Nick Smith and Paul Phillips over the years, with Martin McKenna now involved in developing the Android version.
+The initial technical development in the Rockfax App has been done by Stephen Horne who set about creating a product that would do justice to all the magnificent work of the Rockfax authors.
+Martin McKenna has completed the work on the Android version.
+The web site development for Rockfax and UKClimbing has been done by Nick Smith, Paul Phillips and Andy Ovens over the years.